soura07/soura07/README.md

 ### About myself: 🌱 <br>

-- I am **Souradeep Ghosh**, currently pursuing my bachelor's from NiT Kolkata, West Bengal, in *Electronics and Communications Engineering*. <br>
+- I am **Souradeep Ghosh**, currently pursuing my bachelor's from West Bengal,India in *Electronics and Communications Engineering*. <br>

 - I am interested in development and have contributed to some open-source organizations.
 I also enjoy solving DSA problems on various platforms such as Leetcode, and GFG. <br>